michal-kucharski/Monster-Slayer/README.md

 # Monster-Slayer
-This is my version of first project in Mark Schwarzmuller Vue.js course on Udemy.
+This is my version of first project in Maximillian Schwarzmuller Vue.js course on Udemy.

 I added some depth to the game with few new mechanics.
 I was writing whole JS code on my own, but template HTML and CSS are from course resources.